ubc-library-rbsc/gillis-2021/pages/about.md

     <li class="breadcrumb-item active" aria-current="page">About the Exhibit</li>
   </ol>
 </nav>
-{% include feature/nav-menu.html sections="About the Collection; Note on the Nature of Letters and Archives ; Notes on Positionality;Acknowledgements;Technical Credits" %}
+{% include feature/nav-menu.html sections="About the Collection;Terminology;Note on the Nature of Letters and Archives;About the Curators and Notes on Positionality;Acknowledgements;Technical Credits" %}

 ## About the Collection